base4nfdi/pid4nfdi/content/community/use-cases/instruments-at-hzb.md

             2. <ins>Instrument → Research output</ins>: The PID metadata of the instrument contains a reference to the research output connected to this instrument.

             We discuss the different options in the following.

   - block: markdown
     content:
-        #title: DOIs for Instruments at the Helmholtz-Zentrum Berlin
         text: |
             ### Connecting a Dataset PID to an Instrument PID